Amineaman/alx-zero_day/0x03-git/REdME.md

-this is the first directory for git in ALX zero day
+this is the first directory for git in zero alx project